project-codeflare/multi-cluster-app-dispatcher/doc/deploy/deployment.md

 ### Determine Resources for Installing the Helm Chart for the Multi-Cluster-App-Dispatcher.

-The default memory resource demand for the `multi-cluster-app-dispatcher` controller is `2G`.
-If your cluster is a small installation such as MiniKube you will want to adjust the Helm installation resource requests accordingly.
+The default memory resource demand for the `multi-cluster-app-dispatcher` controller is `2Gig`.
+If your cluster is a small installation such as __MiniKube__ you will want to adjust the Helm installation resource requests for the `MCAD` controller accordingly.

 To list available compute nodes on your cluster enter the following command: